Descalanti/Radar-plots-/README.md

 # Radar-plots-
 This code constructs a series of radar plots based on the power usage of UCF buildings.
+Required libraires are not included in the code.